tsloughter/rebar3.org/content/en/docs/getting-started.md

 excerpt: ""
 ---

 Rebar3 is the standard build tool within the Erlang community.
-It essentially bundles many of the other tools shipping with Erlang along with a few open-source ones, and makes them all work under a unified project structure.
+It essentially integrates many of the other tools shipping with Erlang along with a few open-source ones, and makes them all work under a unified project structure.

 ## Installing Erlang